d1024choi/ProgressiveQueryRefineNet/README.md

 ## Setup

-+ **config setting** : edit ./config/config.json such that "dataset_dir" correctly locates the directory where your nuScenes dataset is stored.
++ **Config Setting** : edit ./config/config.json such that "dataset_dir" correctly locates the directory where your nuScenes dataset is stored.

-+ **Dataset** : Create folders 'preprocessed_dataset/2sec_6sec' and 'preprocessed_dataset/2sec_3sec' in
-'NuscenesDataset' and 'ArgoverseDataset' folders, respectively.
-Next, download the preprocessed dataset files from https://drive.google.com/file/d/1iMfv3NdfUaqYvwX1pgFDWUq6UDdMBAAM/view?usp=sharing and copy them into the created folders, respectively.
-If you want to build new preprocessed dataset files from nuScenes and Argoverse Forecast datasets, download raw data from the corresponding websites and edit the parameter 'dataset_path' in 'config/config.json' file.
-Here, 'dataset_path' must point to the directory where the downloaded raw data exists.

 + **Implemenation Environment** : The model is implemented by using Pytorch.
 We share our anaconda environment in the folder 'anaconda_env'.